RobeeF/phyto_curves_reco/README.md

 - Noise particles smaller than 1 μm.
 - Noise particles bigger than 1 μm.

-The final package will soon be available (February 2022).

 Before using the package, make sure you have CytoClus4 installed.
-Then extract the Pulse shape files of the acquisitions you want to classify into a local folder.
+Then extract the "Default" Pulse shape files of the acquisitions you want to classify into a local folder (hereafter denoted <source_folder>).
-In the following, this folder will be denoted by <source_folder>.

 # Format the data and store them into fastparquet format
 The first step is to format the data and store them into another local folder called thereafter <dest_folder>: